 Use MyPlate as a reminder for your community and congregational meals:

-MyPlate is the new food icon to help us all build a healthy plate at meal times emphasizing fruit, vegetables, grains, proteins, and dairy food groups.
+MyPlate is the food icon that helps us all build a healthy plate at meal times emphasizing fruit, vegetables, grains, protein foods, and dairy food groups.
 Learn how to make MyPlate your community’s plate by visiting ChooseMyPlate.gov.

 Host nutrition education classes:

 Open up your organization’s kitchen and host kids and their parents for healthy cooking lessons.
-Visit www.nutrition.gov for recipe ideas and visit ChooseMyPlate.gov to download or order free education materials.
-Using the MyPlate website, show your community how the new SuperTracker can help people plan and improve their diet and weight management for free.
+Visit www.nutrition.gov for recipe ideas and visit ChooseMyPlate.gov to download free education materials.
+Using the MyPlate website, show your community how the SuperTracker interactive food and physical activity tracking tool can help people plan and improve their diet and weight management for free.

 Create Access to Affordable Food

 Grow healthy food for your community by starting a garden: